Terrenteller/Valheim-Plugins/README.md

 # At a Glance

-Each mod/plugin in this repo is briefly described below.
+Each plugin in this repo is briefly described below.
 Please refer to settings as defined in source for up-to-date configuration information.

 ### Longer Pet Names | [Settings](LongerPetNames/LongerPetNames.cs)